Loop Quantization and Symmetry: Configuration Spaces: Applications to Loop Quantum Gravity

+An empty slot means that there is no general answer.
+Note that $\Ab$ and $\quer\R$ explicitly depend on the chosen category of paths, i.e.\ the respective $G$- and $C$-types.

-The small numbers denote the following exceptions: \bnum3 \item ``no'' in $G_{\GR,\mathrm{PL}}$ and $G_{\mathrm{B}}$, respectively, iff all lengths of edges appearing in $\GR$ are commensurable.
-Unknown for $G_{\Gamma}$, in general. \item True at least if parallel transports along non-straight paths never depend almost periodically on $c$.
+The small numbers in the tables above denote the following exceptions: \bnum3 \item True at least if parallel transports along non-straight paths never depend almost periodically on $c$.
 We expect this to be the case, however, do not have a proof for it.
 Nevertheless, by \cite{paper28}, generically the parallel transport along a non-straight path is not almost periodic; more precisely, there is always an initial path such that the parallel transport along any nontrivial subpath of it is not almost periodic. \item Injectivity is given if the edge lengths in $\GR$ span $\R$ over $\Z$.
 This requires at least a graph with uncountably many edges. \item ``\yes'' (or ``\yesnoninj'', resp.) iff the edge lengths appearing in $\GR$ have the same (or smaller, resp.) $\Z$-span as those of the two lengths used for $C_{\mathrm{min}}$. \item Injectivity is given as in Exception \ref{except3}.
-Note that this means that already the starting graph has to be uncountable. \item ``\yesnoninj'' iff the graph the subdivision started with, contained a single edge having a length in the $\Z$-span of the two edge lengths used for $C_{\mathrm{min}}$. \enum
+Note that this means that already the starting graph has to be uncountable. \item ``\yesnoninj'' iff the graph the subdivision started with, contained a single edge having a length in the $\Z$-span of the two edge lengths used for $C_{\mathrm{min}}$. \item ``no'' in $G_{\GR,\mathrm{PL}}$ and $G_{\mathrm{B}}$, respectively, iff all lengths of edges appearing in $\GR$ are commensurable.
+Unknown for $G_{\Gamma}$, in general. \enum